sharadkamble-sk/grid-layout/README.md

 # grid-layout
-This is a grid layout using HTML,css,Bootstrap
+This is a grid layout using HTML,CSS,Bootstrap